Have you heard? In the past few years, video marketing has grown to become one of the most viable tactics in a

 1. Watch Your Video Length

-There’s a lot that’s competing for the average person’s attention: their jobs, their families, personal hobbies, friends, social media, text messages, emails…the list goes on and on.
+There’s a lot that’s competing for the average person’s attention: their job, their family, personal hobbies, friends, social media, text messages, emails…the list goes on and on.

 That means the average person doesn’t have time to sit down and watch a 15-minute explainer video from you.
 It’s nothing personal; there’s just only so many minutes in the day.

 If you want your video to be a part of someone’s day, it’s better to keep it as short as possible.
 One to two minutes is good if you can squeeze your message in that quickly.
 If not, try not to exceed five minutes.

 2. Plan Your Videos

 As you can see then, every second of your video counts.
 That means you can’t sit down in front of a camera (even if that camera is your phone) and wing it.

 Instead, you should plan your video from start to finish.
 Write a script.
 Draft a storyboard.
 Do a few test runs.
 Shorten or lengthen the script based on those test runs.

-Yes, it’s going to take hours of work for a video clocking in at under five minutes, but the results could be worth it.
+Yes, it’s going to take hours of work for a video clocking in at under five minutes, but the results are worth it.

 3. Tell a Story

 So what should your videos be about?
 If you’re trying to promote your products or services, then you should be selling the whole time, right?